po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/04-Career-Connection/README.md

 Head over to [LinkedIn Jobs](https://www.linkedin.com/jobs/).
 Poke around a bit to get comfortable with the site.
 Then complete the following tasks:

-1. Search `jquery` in your current location.
+1. Search for jQuery jobs in your current location.

 2. Note the number of search results returned.